nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ###  **Add a developer**

-The add developer feature is facilitated by the AddCommand.
-It extends `Command` class.

-The operations are exposed in the `Model` interface as `Model#addTeam()`.
+The `add` command implemented in the AddCommand class, allows users to add new developers to the addressbook.
+This command extends the`Command` class.

 #### Usage
 Given below is an example usage scenario and how the function behaves at each step.

-Step 1.
-The user launches the application and uses the `newteam` command and specifies a `teamname` and `teamLeader` name.

-Step 2.
-The user executes the `newteam` command `newteam tn/Team1 tl/John` to create a new team `Team1` with `John` set as team leader.

-Step 3.
+- **Command Syntax**: `add n/[Developer Name] p/[Phone Number] e/[Email] a/[Address] (OPTIONAL r/[Remark] t/Tags)`
+- **Example**: `add n/John Doe p/98765432 e/johnd@example.com a/311, Clementi Ave 2, #02-25 r/likes to swim`
+  - Adds a developer called John to the addressbook with the given details(provided there isn't already another developer with the same name).

 LinkTree provides a feedback based on whether the operation was successful or not.

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#addTeam()`, so the `team` will not be saved to `TeamBook`.
+**Note:** If a command fails its execution, it will not call `Model#addPerson()`, so the `developer` will not be saved to `AddressBook`.

 </box>

 #### Function Implementation

-(Add basic implementation here)
+- AddCommandParser class parses the inputs and checks if the command format is given correctly.
+It throws an exception if there is any format mismatch.
+- The `execute` method in AddCommand class first checks if a developer with the specified name already exists in the addressbook.
+It throws an exception if this is true.
+- Upon successful execution of the `execute` method, a message is displayed to the user confirming that a new developer has been added to the addressbook.

 <br>

 ###  **Remove a developer**

-The add developer feature is facilitated by the AddCommand.
-It extends `Command` class.

-The operations are exposed in the `Model` interface as `Model#addTeam()`.
+The `delete` command implemented in the DeleteCommand class, allows users to remove developers from the addressbook.
+This command extends the`Command` class.

 #### Usage
 Given below is an example usage scenario and how the function behaves at each step.

-Step 1.
-The user launches the application and uses the `newteam` command and specifies a `teamname` and `teamLeader` name.

-Step 2.
-The user executes the `newteam` command `newteam tn/Team1 tl/John` to create a new team `Team1` with `John` set as team leader.

-Step 3.
+- **Command Syntax**: `delete [index]`
+- **Example**: `delete 1`
+  - Deletes a developer with the given index number.

 LinkTree provides a feedback based on whether the operation was successful or not.

 <box type="info" seamless>

-**Note:** If a command fails its execution, it will not call `Model#addTeam()`, so the `team` will not be saved to `TeamBook`.
+**Note:** The index should be a postive integer.
+The command will succeed only if such a positive integer is a valid index in the addressbook.

 </box>

 #### Function Implementation

-(Add basic implementation here)
+- DeleteCommandParser class parses the inputs and checks if the command format is given correctly.
+It throws an exception if there is any format mismatch.
+- The `execute` method in DeleteCommand class first checks if the given index is valid.
+It throws an exception if this is false.
+- After mapping the given index to the correct developer, checks are done to see if this developer is a teamleader of any team.
+If they are currently a teamleader, this developer cannot be deleted.
+An exception is thrown to notify the user of the same.
+The `Model#developerIsTeamLeader()` method carries out this check.
+- The `execute` command also checks if this developer is part of any team.
+If yes, they are deleted from all such teams that they are a developer in.
+This is carried out by the `Model#removeDeveloperFromAllTeams()` method.
+- Upon successful execution of the `execute` method, a message is displayed to the user confirming that the developer has been deleted, and also been removed from all teams(if any).

 <br>